 Self-assessment is an important aspect of a pupil's learning journey, where they become increasingly skilled in identifying their successes and areas to develop further.
-Effective self-assessment generates a culture of self-improvement, reflection and progress is prevalent.
+Effective self-assessment generates a culture of self-improvement, reflection and progress are prevalent.

-When spelling, pupils are encouraged to underline any words that they are unsure of the spelling when writing, i.e. words where the pupil has had to think momentarily about how to spell a word or when pupils believe a spelling to be incorrect.
+As a school, we use a strategy known as IOS (Improve our Spelling).
+Pupils are encouraged to underline any words that they are unsure of the spelling when writing, i.e. words where the pupil has had to think momentarily about how to spell a word or when pupils believe a spelling to be incorrect.
 This enables children's writing to be uninterrupted and promotes the flow of the writing without thinking heavily on spellings.
+Pupils are then expected to use an orange pen to correct / check spellings of which they were unsure of.